usystems/webling-plugins/README.md

 Webling is extensible by plugins.
 This repo contains all resources around the development of Webling plugins.

-The Webling plugin system is not publically available yet.
+The Webling plugin system is not publicly available yet.
 If you are interested in writing a plugin, contact us at [support@webling.ch](mailto:support@webling.ch?subject=[GitHub]%20Plugin%20Access)

 ## How does a Webling plugin work